demystifying-programming-TA/DP/session1/tutorial_dpprojectstructure.md

 **This guide assumes that you have are comfortable with the Command Line and the Github Command Line Tool, if you need a refresher - take a look at the [Command Line](/session1/tutorial_commandline.md) and [Github Command Line Tool](/session1/tutorial_githubcommandline.md) tutorials**

-*To help you build your confidence, we suggest that you try to tackle each of the below steps on your own first before you look at the sample code.*
+*To help you build your confidence, we suggest you tackle each of the below steps on your own before you look at the sample code.*

 **Step 0: Create your DP Directory Structure**